WHAT IS FSE?

 WHAT IS REACTION®?

 ReAction® is beyond CBD.
 ReAction® is a full spectrum extract, which means our products utilize every part of the hemp plant – nothing is left behind.
 ReAction® products are derived from hemp that is grown under the guidance of the North Carolina Industrial Hemp Pilot Program.
 This Program was made Federally legal by the enactment of the 2018 Farm Bill.
 ReAction® works exclusively with a NCIHPP Licensed Hemp Cultivator and Processor who is the only company that is ISO 9001 and certified in both.
 In simple terms, being ISO 9001 Certified is recognized as the ideal way for an organization to prove they take delivering a quality service seriously.
 In addition, ReAction® is made in an ISO 17025 Lab and Manufacturing facility.
 Every ReAction® product undergoes rigorous testing throughout every step of the process by a third party, state certified lab to guarantee quality, purity, safety and potency – ensuring all products meet or exceed regulatory requirements.
-ReAction® owns and controls every step of the process – from the hemp farms where the product is grown, to the processing, production and packaging – and it’s all right here in the U.S. We’re 100% committed to the highest quality, full spectrum extract product on the market today.
+ReAction® owns and controls every step of the process – from how the product is grown, to the processing, production and packaging – and it’s all right here in the U.S. We’re 100% committed to the highest quality, full spectrum extract product on the market today.

 Why Full Spectrum vs. Distillates or Isolates?